jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 // display 'name is kitty'
 ```

-**No Error Detected in Plain Javascript**
+**Error Not Detected in Plain Javascript**

 --

 ### Private With Better.js

-Make a better.js for your class
+Make a better.js for your class.

 ```
 Cat = Bjs.Class(Cat, {